dfinity/portal/docs/references/ic-interface-spec.md

 ### CDDL description of requests and responses

 The [Concise Data Definition Language (CDDL)](https://tools.ietf.org/html/rfc8610) is a data description language for CBOR.
-This section summarizes the format of the CBOR data passed to and from the entry points described above.
-You can also [download the file](_attachments/requests.cddl).
+This [file](_attachments/requests.cddl) summarizes the format of the CBOR data passed to and from the entry points described above.

-    Unresolved directive in internet.adoc - include::{example}requests.cddl[]

 ### Ordering guarantees